Error-331/code_tests/docs/bible/links.md

 It Is Done - October 3 (Everything you hope for is being worked out, and according to Christ, it is already done; Rest in the peace of God's presence and trust in his loyal love);

+Overlook Offenses - October 4 (Overlooking offenses is a display of your virtue; By knowing your true identity and worth, you can forgive someone while adjusting your expectations of the relationship);

 Come Alive - October 9 (We are not dead in our transgressions; we are alive in the resurrection life of Christ; Arise in the victory of Christ and shake off the old ways of coping that no longer serve you);

 ## Gods help